idaholab/mastodon/doc/content/source/vectorpostprocessors/Fragility.md

 ### Usage

 An example usage of the `Fragility` VectorPostprocessor is below.
+For the `optimization_method` optimization_method option, either BRUTE FORCE or SGD (i.e., Stochastic Gradient Descent) can be chosen.
 Apart from the input file, `fragility.i` the this VectorPostprocessor requires the csv files containing the output data from the probabilistic or stochastic simulations.
 An example output data file, `master_out_run_hazard03_sub1.csv`, is also shown below.
 Note that the inputs to the parameters `master_file`, `hazard_multiapp`, and `probabilistic_multiapp` are used to build the filename of the csv files that contain the results of probabilistic simulations.
 Additionally, the `demand_variable` input parameter (accel_2x) in this case is identical to the column name in the output data file.

 !listing test/tests/vectorpostprocessors/fragility/fragility.i block=VectorPostprocessors